topelab/RegisterActivity/README.md

 - **ConnectionStrings:localserver**: You must indicate a connection string for SQLite, it can be relative to the folder where *RegisterActivity* is executed
 - **OutputDirectory**: Indicates the path where the data that we export will be saved
 - **OutputFileName**: Indicates the name of the file that will be used when exporting (without extension)

+## Application Usage

+Once we have adjusted the configuration, we should be able to open it without problems.
+An icon will be added to the notification area of the task bar that we can double click and see what is being registered.

+With the right button clicking on the icon, we can access a simple menu from which we can export the data recorded in the database to CSV or EXCEL.